 So y’all.
 I feel like I should warn you that I just got a mini doughnut baker, and I. Love. it.
 So you may never hear the end of it here on the blog.

-Making doughnuts without a deep fryer may sound a little bit like cheating at first, but aside from the fact that baked doughnuts are so much easier on you in the calorie department, it also makes it possible to make gourmet flavors, and these being gluten-free, it means no worries about your doughnuts getting heavy in an effort to make your dough thick enough to fry.
+Making donuts without a deep fryer may sound a little bit like cheating at first, but aside from the fact that baked doughnuts are so much easier on you in the calorie department, it also makes it possible to make gourmet flavors, and these being gluten-free, it means no worries about your doughnuts getting heavy in an effort to make your dough thick enough to fry.

 Total win from every direction in my opinion!